muhammed2624/electricity-outage-prediction/README.md

 # Voltix — Electricity Outage Risk Predictor for Nigeria

-A machine learning app that predicts electricity outage risk across all 11 Nigerian DisCo (electricity distribution company) territories, built on real NERC operational and financial data.
+A model that predicts electricity outage risk across all 11 Nigerian DisCo (electricity distribution company) territories, built on real NERC operational and financial data.
 Built as a 3MTT capstone project.